zedapp/manual/configuration.md

 Preferences can be set in multiple ways:

 * Using commands, e.g. "Configuration:Preferences:Toggle Context Bar", these will automatically update the value in your /user.json file.
-* By editing them by hand in your configuration JSON file
+* By editing them by hand in your configuration JSON file.
+* Using the preferences UI (`Configuration:Preferences`)

 All available preferences and their default values can be found in the /default/preferences.json file in the Configuration project.
 They can all be overridden in your /user.json or zedconfig.json file or any file you import from there.